maciejczarnacki/face.py/README.md

 Anyone interested can use this tiny tool under the MIT license.
 I don't know how this relates to the mediapipe package license.
 I wish you fruitful work and interesting projects.

+### Unimportant matters

+For clarity, the code in face.py file does not meet the PEP-8 recommendation for line length.